What TV show would you choose?

 But who wins?
 MIDSOMER MURDERS!
 How can such a lovely place as Causton have so many gruesome and wicked murders?

-Either of the DCI Barnebys needs an industrious, savvy, intelligent, never-say-die associate!
+Either of the DCI Barnaby’s needs an industrious, savvy, intelligent, never-say-die associate!

 I’m the perfect choice.

-The only itsy problem is that I don’t know how to drive on the left side.
+The only itsy problem is that I don’t know how to drive on the left side of the road.
 Hey, if I’m writing myself into the story, I can simply add that skill set, right?

 If you asked me now in the middle of 2025, it would be these.

 Netflix’s THE DIPLOMAT and THE RESIDENCE and THE GENTLEMEN.
-Not to leave US TV shows out, how about GHOSTS (the season 4 cliffhanger actually surprised me) or RESIDENT ALIEN?
-Of course, I get hooked on a show that’s being canceled!!!
+Not to leave US TV shows out, how about GHOSTS (the season 4 cliffhanger actually surprised me) or RESIDENT ALIEN (why was it cancelled???).

 Tell me about one of your favorite series or shows.
 What character would you play?